Obamium37/Face-Data-Collecter/README.md

 # Face-Data-Collecter
 The Data collector for the model that we will train for the facial recognition model.
-All updates to code will be logged to the.
-README
+All updates to code will be logged to this .README